values shutterstock_1303124506 smaller

 All the clients had to do was to follow the budget.

-But it’s when I followed up several months after they reached their goals and stopped being my clients that I was shocked.
+When I followed up several months after my clients had reached their goals and stopped being my clients, I was shocked.

 The majority had fallen right back into their old habits of accumulating debt, saving little money, and over-spending.